-The psoas muscle, with the piriformis, are the only two muscles in the body that connect the legs to the spine.
+The psoas muscle, with the piriformis and gluteus maximus, are the only three muscles in the body that connect the legs to the spine.
 Together they essentially keep the pelvis and trunk upright on top of the legs.
-When you have a tight psoas muscle it is often one of the two psoas muscles that gets tight.
+When you have a tight psoas muscle it is often on one side.
 In many instances both psoas can be tight but most often we are dealing with tightness on one side.

-The leg is pulled up into the hip socket on the tight side and since one of the basic functions of the psoas is external rotation, this rotation is exacerbated by the tightness and that leg is often pulled into a turnout.
+When one psoas is tighter than the other, the leg is pulled up into the hip socket on the tight side and since one of the basic functions of the psoas is external rotation, that leg is often turned out more than the other.

-As we move up to the trunk we can see that a tight psoas muscle here can shorten the trunk on the tight side.
+In the trunk the image above shows that a tight psoas muscle can shorten the body on the tight side.
 This tightness manifests by a pulling up on the hip socket and a pulling down on the shoulder drawing the two bony landmarks closer to each other.

 This is a little counter-intuitive because you might be thinking that if the right hip is higher the right shoulder should be higher as well but the tight psoas constricts that entire side of the body.